michelin/AzNetworkTool/README.md

-### Available Address Spaces that will not overlap with existing VNETs (mandatory for peering).
+### Available Address Spaces that will not overlap with existing VNETs
  * Get available VNET address spaces that will not overlap with existings. `10.224.0.0/24` is here the address range of an Azure Virtual Datacenter

 ```bash